v9il/Cloud/README.md

 Cloud RAT is a Windows based R.A.T (Remote Administration Tool) written in the JavaScript programming language.

-The Cloud RAT app uses electron framework to use JavaScript in a desktop application, React JS for the frontend library, and AntD for the React UI library.
+The Cloud RAT app uses electron framework to use JavaScript in a desktop application, React JS for the frontend library, and Ant Design for the React UI library.

 # Current Features